Digital Media VendingDigital Media Vending

 A custom vending machine becomes a retail asset only if the service model is clear.
 Stocking, cleaning, refund handling, remote reporting, and ownership of small failures all need to be defined before launch.
 Too many deployments die because everyone assumes the venue staff will somehow absorb the machine into their day without a real process.

-The best custom retail vending programmes are not mysterious.
+The best custom retail vending programs are not mysterious.
 They are simply disciplined: the machine has a defined purpose, the assortment is managed, the payment flow works, and someone owns the service cadence.
 That is the difference between a profitable automated retail node and an expensive prop.

 Planning a branded retail vending deployment?